What we recycle

 • Paper: The paper is also recycled through the pulping process.
 Inks and dyes are removed from the paper and water is added to produce a pulp-like material.
 This mixture is passed through large heavy rollers which remove excess water and press the cellulose fibres together, causing them to lock as they dry.

-• Concrete & rubble: Any material suitable for recycling, such as concrete, flagstones and bricks are crushed and the rubble is then used as 'sub-base' material and foundations on construction sites.
+• Concrete & rubble: Any material suitable for recycling, such as concrete, flagstones and bricks are crushed and the rubble is then used as 'sub-base' material and foundation on construction sites.

 Why we recycle

-Not ony do we believe in conducting our business in the most environmentally reponsible way that we can, it also makes complete financial sense to recycle as much as possible.
-Using landfills to dispose of waste and unwanted products is the most expense disposal option.
+Not only do we believe in conducting our business in the most environmentally responsible way that we can, it also makes complete financial sense to recycle as much as possible.
+Using landfills to dispose of waste and unwanted products is the most expensive disposal option.

-In contrast, separating waste into their recycleable components reduces the disposal costs dramatically.
+In contrast, separating waste into their recyclable components reduces the disposal costs dramatically.

 Charity shops

-Whenever possible, if we take great pleasure in giving good items of furniture and other goods to charity shops.
-Not only does this reduce our costs but it enables someone who can not afford to buy new the chance of owning something that they would like.
+Whenever possible, we take great pleasure in giving good items of furniture and other goods to charity shops.